 |Requirement||Year ended |

-* Covenant interest cover is the ratio of the previous twelve months' underlying operating profit (including the trading losses and profits associated with divested businesses) to net financing costs (excluding pension scheme finance income and finance costs).
+- Covenant interest cover is the ratio of the previous 12 months' underlying operating profit (including the trading losses and profits associated with divested businesses) to net financing costs (excluding pension scheme finance income and finance costs).

-^ Covenant leverage is the ratio of closing net debt (at average exchange rates) to the underlying operating profit before depreciation, adjusted if applicable for the impact of acquisitions and disposals during the previous twelve months ("EBITDA").
+- Covenant leverage is the ratio of closing net debt (at average exchange rates) to the underlying operating profit before depreciation, adjusted if applicable for the impact of acquisitions and disposals during the previous 12 months ("EBITDA").

-As can be seen in the table above, the Group is in compliance with its financial covenants and is forecast to maintain a comfortable headroom.
+As can be seen in the table above, the Group is in compliance with its financial covenants and has a reasonable level of headroom.

-In accordance with the requirements of the 2014 amendments to the UK Corporate Governance Code ("the Code"), the Directors have performed a robust assessment of the principal risks facing the Group, including those that would threaten its business model, future performance, solvency or liquidity.
-Details of the risk identification and management processes and a description of the principal risks and uncertainties facing the Group are included in this Strategic Report.
-The Group's control processes are included in the Corporate Governance report.
+In accordance with the requirements of the 2014 amendments to the UK Corporate Governance Code ("the Code"), the Directors confirm that they have performed a robust assessment of the principal risks facing the Group, including those that would threaten its business model, future performance, solvency or liquidity.
+Details of the risk identification and management process and a description of the principal risks and uncertainties facing the Group are included in the Principal risks and uncertainties section.

-After conducting their viability review, the Directors confirm that they have a reasonable expectation that the Group will be able to continue in operation and meet its liabilities as they fall due over the three year period of their assessment to December 2018.
+After conducting their viability review, the Directors confirm that they have a reasonable expectation that the Group will be able to continue in operation and meet its liabilities as they fall due over the three-year period of their assessment to 31 December 2019.

 Going concern basis

-In determining whether the Group's 2015 Annual Report and Accounts can be prepared on a going concern basis, the Directors have considered all factors likely to affect its future development, performance and financial position, including cash flows, liquidity position and borrowing facilities and the risks and uncertainties relating to its business activities.
-These are set out in the Strategic Report and in the Notes to the Consolidated Financial Statements.
+In determining whether the Group's 2016 Annual Report and Accounts can be prepared on a going concern basis, the Directors considered all factors likely to affect its future development, performance and financial position, including cash flows, liquidity position and borrowing facilities and the risks and uncertainties relating to its business activities.
+These are set out in the Chairman's Statement and Strategic Report and in the Notes to the Consolidated Financial Statements.